katalon-studio/katalon-tags-plugin/README.md

 ## katalon-tags-plugin

-The main purpose is supporting Katalon - JIRA integration:
+The main purpose is to support test case management by tags:

 - Manage and search test cases by tags.
 - Automatically added jira-integration tag when creating jira-integrated test cases.